BROADCAST: Reducing Both Stochastic and Compression Noise to Robustify Communication-Efficient Federated Learning: Problem Formulation

 \subsection{Compressors}

 To reduce the communication burden of the federated learning system, one can compress the local stochastic gradients sent by the workers to the master node.
 Commonly used compressors are either biased or unbiased.
 In this paper, we focus on unbiased compressors \cite{alistarh2017qsgd,wangni2018gradient,horvath2019stochastic}.
-Application and analysis of general, possibly biased compressors are discussed in the supplementary material.
+Application and analysis of general, possibly biased compressors are discussed in the Appendix E.

 \begin{definition}[Unbiased compressor] A randomized operator $\mathcal{Q}$: $\mathbb{R}^p \rightarrow \mathbb{R}^p$ is an {\emph{unbiased compressor}} if it satisfies

 where $\delta$ is a non-negative constant. \end{definition} Typical unbiased compressors include: \begin{itemize} \item Randomized quantization \cite{alistarh2017qsgd}: For any real number $r \in [a,b]$, there is a probability $\frac{b-r}{b-a}$ to quantize $r$ into $a$, and $\frac{r-a}{b-a}$ to quantize $r$ into $b$. \item Rand-$k$ sparsification \cite{wangni2018gradient}: For any $x \in \mathbb{R}^p$, randomly select $k$ elements of $x$ to be scaled by $\frac{p}{k}$, and let the other elements to be zero. \end{itemize} Loosely speaking, $\delta$ can be viewed as the compression ratio.
 When $\delta$ approaches zero, there is little compression.